iconicsammy/bk-taxi/README.md

 car would send its current position every X minutes,which would be used then to calculate the total area that was exactly covered.

+### Sample Data

+For testing purposes of the APIs below, you can use the following:

+driver ids: 1 - 100
+rider ids : 1 - 150
+trip ids: 1 - 7

 ### Drivers APIs